 * * *

-Now that we’ve come to the end of this two-part interview, let’s review some its key take-aways.
+Now that we’ve come to the end of this two-part interview, let’s review some of its key takeaways.

 First, moving towards growth and profitability is likely to require a good deal of change.
 This may be an uncomfortable process, but it will help you shed old habits that are actually preventing you from developing your business.